This post covers low and zero-VOC primers for interior walls. Most of these paints are acrylic primers but some are PVA primers.

 3. Conventional Brand Primers

-Benjamin Moore Natura Primer is zero-VOC.
-That one is being phased out.
+Benjamin Moore Natura Primer was zero-VOC but it is now phased out.
 The Ultra Spec 500 is a good zero-VOC primer that works on new drywall.
+Their other primers are not zero-VOC.

 Farrow and Ball is a brand of paint that I really like because it’s very low odor when wet compared to other paints.
-I have not tried their primers but I expect that they would be excellent as well.
+I recently tried their primers and they are excellent as well.

 Non-Toxic Paint Brands